You can download detailed

 While the start time for your race is set out in the draw the actual start time will be determined by the Start Marshal in order to best deal with the prevailing conditions and the movements of other river craft including the City Cats.

 Each crew shall form up for their start in single file following the alpha numeric order.
 From a stationary position crews will be called to commence rowing approximately 100m from the actual start line by the Starting Umpire.
 Each crews' starting time will be taken as they cross the start line.
-Crews are encouraged to be at full race pace as they cross the start line, which will be marked by a red buoy on the rowers' stroke side, but no horn or other noise will announce the crossing of the start line.
+Crews are encouraged to be at full race pace as they cross the start line, which will be marked by a red buoy on the rowers' stroke side.

 Please note that the City Cat service will continue to operate throughout the event and crews must be aware of their presence and give way to the City Cats.